The Promise of Peace

 Jesus doesn’t want us to be saturated with stress.
 In Luke 21:34, He warns, “Be careful, or your hearts will be weighed down with dissipation, drunkenness and the anxieties of life…” Worry can weigh us down, and like an anchor, anxiety can cause us to sink spiritually.
 Even worse, stress can strangle us.
 That’s the picture Jesus paints of how worry can wipe us out in Matthew 13:22: “The one who received the seed that fell among the thorns is the man who hears the word, but the worries of this life and the deceitfulness of wealth choke it, making it unfruitful.”
 If you’re sinking with stress today, follow the clear teaching of 1 Peter 5:7: “Cast all your anxiety on him because he cares for you.”

-Some of us are neither joyful nor peaceful because we allow our thoughts to control our behavior.
-Did you know that the average person has between 50,000 and 70,000 separate thoughts each day?
-That’s between 35 and 42 per minute!
-Sounds like we better have a filter, right?
-You’ve heard of people who don’t have a filter on their mouths, just saying whatever comes to their minds.
+As a result we are neither joyful nor peaceful because we allow our thoughts to control our behavior.
+Did you know that the average person has 12,000 separate thoughts each day?
+That works out to over 4 million thoughts a year.

-Philippians 4:8-9 provides us with eight filters to help us keep out the bad and let in only the good: “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”
-We are to meditate on these kinds of things, which mean we are to continuously ponder them in a detailed and logical manner.
+Philippians 4:8 provides us with eight filters to help us keep out the bad and let in only the good: “Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy-think about such things.”
+We are to think about these kinds of things, which mean we are to continuously ponder them in a detailed and logical manner.
 God has packed a lot of good into his world and we need to fill our minds with that which is praiseworthy.
 Be deliberate about what you allow yourself to think about.
-Just as cheese brats are necessary for our body’s health, good thoughts are necessary for spiritual health.
+Just as brats are necessary for our body’s health, good thoughts are necessary for spiritual health.

 “You will keep in perfect peace him whose mind is steadfast because he trusts in you.”
 To trust means to fully lean on someone, or to rely on them.
 Let’s go back to Philippians 4 again to see how important it is that we lean on the Lord.

-- The Peace of God protects us.
+- The Peace of God will protect us.
 Once we trust God with our trials and present our requests to Him, His peace will come flooding into our lives.
-Verse 7: “And the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
-This peace “surpasses all understanding” which means that it goes way beyond all that we can even ask or imagine; it excels and surpasses everything we could have hoped for.
+Verse 7: “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+This peace “transcends all understanding” which means that it goes way beyond all that we can even ask or imagine; it excels and surpasses everything we could have hoped for.
 In fact, we can’t even put it into words because it is peace, peace.

-- The God of Peace is present with us.
+- The God of Peace will be with us.
 We do not have to live the Christian life in our own strength because Jehovah Shalom is with us.
 Look at verse 9: “And the God of peace will be with you.”
 We’ll learn more about the Promise of God’s Presence next Sunday at Praise in the Park.

 In what area do you need to trust God in?
 Let’s keep our minds mindful and our wills willing.
 That leads to the third condition.
 God keeps us in perfect peace…